Transactions in Amazon DynamoDB

-We're building an e-commerce app with DynamoDB for the database, pretty similar to the one we built for the DynamoDB Database Design issue.
-No need to go read that issue (though I think it came up great), here's how our database works:
+We're building an e-commerce app with DynamoDB for the database, pretty similar to the one we built for the DynamoDB Database Design article.
+Here's how our database works:

 Payment, shipping and any other concerns are magically handled by the power of "that's out of scope for this issue" and "it's left as an exercise for the reader".

-There are more attributes in all entities, but let's ignore them.
+There are more attributes in all entities, but let's ignore them for the purpose of this article.

 DynamoDB: A NoSQL database that supports ACID transactions, just like any SQL-based database.